TheHardeep/fenix/wiki/Manual.md

 ### create_order ( )
 This method allows the user to place orders in any segment.
 It takes the following parameters:

 - `token_dict` (dict): a dictionary with details of the Ticker.
-Obtianed from eq_tokens or nfo_tokens.
+Obtianed from eq_tokens or fno_tokens.
 (Contains "Exchange", "Token" and "Symbol" as keys.)

 - `target` (float, optional): Order Target price.
 Defaults to 0.